 Day 2: Getting Over the Mental Hurdle of Heights/ Falling when Ice Climbing

-To start, day 2 went a lot better – sort of.
+To start, day 2 of ice climbing in Ouray went a lot better – sort of.
 I mean, I ended strong and that’s what counts, right?

 We spent all day at the park and took turns climbing since there were three of us.
 I did three climbs this day and didn’t fully finish any of them (although I count the last one as the top since I was basically almost there).